Skip to main content

 Technical Analysis

 CVE-2025-30105 is a high-severity vulnerability identified in Dell XtremIO storage systems, specifically version 6.4.0-22.
-The vulnerability is classified under CWE-532, which pertains to the insertion of sensitive information into log files.
-In this case, sensitive data such as credentials are improperly logged by the application.
-A low-privileged attacker with local access to the system can exploit this flaw to retrieve these sensitive credentials from the log files.
-Once obtained, the attacker can leverage these credentials to escalate privileges and gain unauthorized access to the vulnerable application with the rights of the compromised account.
-The CVSS v3.1 score of 8.8 reflects the critical impact on confidentiality, integrity, and availability, with the attack vector being local (AV:L), requiring low attack complexity (AC:L), low privileges (PR:L), and no user interaction (UI:N).
-The scope is changed (S:C), indicating that exploitation affects resources beyond the initially vulnerable component.
-Although no known exploits are currently reported in the wild, the potential for significant damage exists due to the exposure of sensitive credentials and the subsequent privilege escalation.
-The vulnerability arises from improper handling of sensitive information in logs, a common security misconfiguration that can lead to severe breaches if exploited.
+The vulnerability is classified under CWE-532, which involves the insertion of sensitive information into log files.
+In this case, sensitive credentials or other confidential data are improperly logged by the XtremIO system.
+A low-privileged attacker with local access to the affected system can exploit this vulnerability by accessing these log files and extracting sensitive information such as credentials.
+These credentials could then be used to escalate privileges or gain unauthorized access to the XtremIO application with the compromised account's privileges.
+The vulnerability has a CVSS 3.1 base score of 8.8, indicating a high level of severity.
+The vector details show that the attack requires local access (AV:L), low attack complexity (AC:L), and low privileges (PR:L), with no user interaction (UI:N).
+The impact is critical across confidentiality, integrity, and availability (C:H/I:H/A:H), and the scope is changed (S:C), meaning the vulnerability affects components beyond the initially vulnerable component.
+Although no known exploits are currently reported in the wild, the potential for credential exposure poses a significant risk.
+The lack of available patches at the time of reporting increases the urgency for mitigation.
+This vulnerability is particularly concerning because logging sensitive information violates security best practices and can lead to severe downstream impacts if attackers retrieve and misuse these credentials.

 Potential Impact